ghostCollective/open-seance/README.md

 🧍4-10 players		⏰ 15-30 minutes

 Before starting, divide the circle of players into two teams, with each team having at least two members.
 Each team indentifies one player as their Medium for the session.
-Players then decide if the Open Séance will be held with the Experience Spirits (light yellow card faces) or withe the Specialist Spirits (blue card faces).
+Players then decide if the Open Séance will be held with the Experience Spirits (light purple card faces) or withe the Specialist Spirits (blue card faces).
 Draw 20 Open Spirit cards and arrange them in a grid that is 5 cards wide and 4 cards tall.
 Make sure that, depending on the format of the Séance the correct side of the cards is facing up.

 The mediums together draw a single DMP (Data Management Planchette) card.
 The DMP shows which of the Open Spirits belong to which team.
 Both Mediums can consult the DMP at any time, but must keep it face down for the rest of the time so to not reveal it to the other players.